Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 Sometimes, the reality is that lasting change isn’t possible together, and you can’t fix that by yourself.

-Even so, this is where individual therapy helps you know when you’ve done your part—and whether it’s time to stay, step back, or go.
+Even so, this is where individual therapy helps you know when you’ve done your part, giving you enough perspective to decide whether it’s time to stay, step back, or go.

 Perhaps you’ve tried to make some shifts, and it’s not helping.
 You might be wondering: Should we go to therapy together?
 Or should I start this work on my own?